IN THIS ARTICLE

 - Enter in the purchase Price.
 This will default based on a hierarchy of information, however a user with permission can manually change the price on this PO.

 - Optionally, you can enter in line level special Instructions below the amount field.
 You can pop this field out into its own window by clicking the ellipsis button.

-- When all data entered, Save the order by clicking the save icon or CTRL+S on your keyboard.
+- Save the order by clicking the save icon or CTRL+S on your keyboard.